thosgood/this-weeks-finds/markdown/week18.md

 Quite a pile of papers has built up over the summer, but I will start by describing what I did over my summer vacation:

-1) Strings, loops, knots, and gauge fields, by John Baez, preprint available in LaTeX form as [`hep-th/9309067`](http://xxx.lanl.gov/abs/hep-th/9309067), 34 pages.
+1) "Strings, loops, knots, and gauge fields", by John Baez, preprint available in LaTeX form as [`hep-th/9309067`](http://xxx.lanl.gov/abs/hep-th/9309067), 34 pages.